 - Prepare for fluctuations in the individual’s level of anosognosia.
 While he/she may seem to be completely unaware of a particular challenge at the moment, the degree of awareness can shift over time.

 - Offer complete support to the senior by encouraging discussions about his/her emotions, feelings, and thoughts without judgment.
 It is important for the senior to be comfortable in articulating any concerns openly and honestly without feeling the need to cover them up.

 Anosognosia, and other effects of Alzheimer’s, including sundowning, wandering, aggression, and other concerning behaviors, can be extremely overwhelming, both for the senior living with these problems and for his or her loved ones.
 Family caregivers should establish a reliable network of support and educate themselves about the disease, along with strategies for most effectively managing it.
 It is equally important to set aside adequate time for self-care.

-Contact the experts in dementia care in the Fort Madison area at Advanced Home Health Care for additional tips and for help with dementia care challenges, including anosognosia, to ensure the older person you love enjoys the best possible quality of life and remains safe at home.
+Contact the experts in dementia care at Advanced Home Health Care for additional dementia care tips and for help with dementia care challenges, including anosognosia, to ensure the older person you love enjoys the best possible quality of life and remains safe at home.
 We work with families to provide compassionate, highly-skilled respite care services, allowing family caregivers the opportunity to step away for a period of time to rest.

 Whether the older person could benefit from several hours of care each week or full-time, 24/7 specialized dementia care, we’re always available to help.
-Call us at 800.791.7785 to learn more about our dementia care in Fort Madison and surrounding areas, and to schedule a free in-home evaluation.
+Call us at 800.791.7785 to learn more about our home care assistance in Burlington and surrounding areas, and to schedule a free in-home evaluation.